ShutoYamada/external-link-checker/README.md

 - Recursively scrape links from a given base URL
 - Identify and collect external links
-- Save external links and their source pages to a CSV file
+- Save external links, their source pages, and safety status to a CSV file
 - Disable SSL verification to handle sites with SSL/TLS issues
+- Proxy support for network configurations
+- Exclude non-http/https links from safety checks but include them in the CSV output

 ## Requirements